quetzalliwrites/6-Figure-Tech-Writer-Resource-Hub/templates/rest-api-docs-template.md

+# REST API documentation template (My Little Pony Characters API)

-# My Little Pony Characters API Documentation
+Welcome to the My Little Pony Characters API template!

-Welcome to the **My Little Pony Characters API**!
-My sample REST API allows developers to access information about characters from the My Little Pony universe, including details such as character names, species, abilities, and more.
+My sample REST API template shows developers how to access information about characters from the My Little Pony universe, including details such as character names, special abilities, and more.

 ## Base URL
-All requests to the API should be made to the following base URL:
+All API requests should be made to the following base URL:
 ```
 https://api.mylittlepony.com/v1
 ```